Heven-yah by name, heaven (yah!) by nature.

 Mermaid Beach Surf Club

-How good are surf clubs?
-Mermaid’s is right on the ocean with uninterrupted views, delicious meals that will fill you right up, and of course, a sweet selection of drinks to sip on.
-It’s an amazing spot to watch the sun go down with the crew and always provides a quality atmosphere with a buzz of people.
+Have we every mentioned how Gold Coast surf clubs have the best views in town?
+Mermaid’s is no exception, with uninterrupted ocean views, delicious meals that will fill you right up, and of course, a sweet selection of drinks to sip on.
+It’s an amazing spot to watch the sun go down with the crew and always provides a quality atmosphere with a buzz of people – bonus if you manage to go home with a cheeky meat tray in tow.

 Where: 172 Hedges Ave, Mermaid Beach